haroonalbar/web3-py-simple-storage/readme.md

           go to infura.io and register for free alchemy.com is another option
           in infura change endpoint to rinkby
-          the copy the url and paste it in the new url
+          the copy the url
+          change the  http provider to url
+                      chainId *chainid.network to find out* for rinkby its 4 address from metamask
+                      privatekey from metamask
+                      source.env in command for the env to update in windows and linux